NyteshadeXT/PF2e-Vault/8) Adventures/5A - The Slaver's Stone (D181).md

 The adventurers can then move to intercept the slaver band.
 They nearly catch up with them at the Stone Forest, a blighted area of petrified trees, but are delayed by several harpies.
 Magrak, it appears, offered the harpies a sacrifice—a young woman—to gain safe passage through their territory.
 If the characters rescue her, they can learn important information about how to defeat the wereboar before he gets to the Slaver’s Stone.
 That night, however, Zestren makes off with the captive and hauls her to the oracle at Cloven Skull.
 Cluff, dismayed, must choose to either follow the traitor or to push on to rescue the greater number of his folk.

 # Running the Adventure
+> [!info]- GM Only
+> BE CAREFUL WITH THIS ADVENTURE!
+>
+> Don't forget to add Zestren and Cluff as Players in the initiative tracker.
+Keep track of the minions.
+As the die they will need to be removed from each encounter and the adventure difficulty/xp will need to be adjusted.

 ## The Consequences of Time
 Cautious adventurers might take one or more rests during the adventure.
 This is bad news for the poor prisoners, because the villains aren’t going to put their plans on hold for 8 hours.
 Luckily, extended resting shouldn’t be necessary thanks to the Companions (see below).
 Still, the adventurers might take their time, and if they do, they face specific consequences.